esaracin/Pyshell/README.md

 Going forward, the following features need to be implemented in order to cover the basics of a true shell environment:

-	Simultaneous input/output redirection (within a single command) Support or an arbitrary number of pipes
-	Support for graceful exit with EOF
+	Simultaneous input/output redirection (within a single command) Support or an arbitrary number of pipes, as well as non-trvial single-pipe commands (i.e. flag uses such as 'ls -a | cat') Support for graceful exit with EOF
 	Support for directory movement through cd